aspose-cells/Aspose.Cells-API-References/english/javascript-cpp/plotarea/_index.md

 ### innerX {#innerX--}

-Gets or gets the x coordinate of the upper top corner of plot area in units of 1/4000 of the chart area.
+Gets or sets the x coordinate of the upper top corner of plot area in units of 1/4000 of the chart area.

 ```javascript
 innerX : number;